Carter High School (Strawberry Plains, Tennessee)

 Carter High School's football team head coach was Heath Woods (2002–2013).
 Wood's career coaching record stands at 59-42-0 for the Hornets.
-He has consecutively lead the Hornets football team to multiple back-to-back region championships.
-Successor to Coach Woods, Jeff McMillan, led the 2014 team to a winning season, their record was 7–4.
+He led the Hornets football team to multiple back-to-back region championships.
+Successor to Coach Woods, Jeff McMillan, led the 2014 team to a winning season; their record was 7–4.
 McMillan announced his retirement after the 2016 season.
-The current coach is Scott Meadows.
+His successor was Scott Meadows.
+He resigned after one season.
+Carter's next head coach was Justin Pressley (2020-2023).
+His career record at Carter was 23-20.
+Pressley resigned on January 23, 2024.
+His successor and the current head coach is Todd Helton.